Knsgf/SE-diff-throttling/README.md

 #### Thrust calibration (source only -- the binary will be updated on the next Thursday)
 In addition to usual dynamic stabiliser, which adjusts thrusters in real time in response to angular velocity, it is now possible to pre-calibrate thrust levels by adding **[STAT]** tag to thrusters' names.
-The primary advantage of static calibration is less sway during flight as well as better feedback on usefulness of engines; however ships with calibrated thrusters have a tendency to accelerate and slow down worse than same vessels relying solely on dynamic control.
+The primary advantage of static calibration is less sway during flight as well as better feedback on thruster balance; however ships with calibrated engines tend to accelerate and slow down worse than same vessels relying solely on dynamic control.
 It is also possible for calibration to fail (e.g. when all engines are only on one side of CoM);
 the system will revert to dynamic solution in the latter case.

 ## Compiling the source
 1. Download and install Visual Studio 2015,
 2. Download and unpack the repository,
-3. Change ReferencePath in **ttdt\ttdt.csproj.user** to point to your **Steam\steamapps\common\SpaceEngineers\Bin64\** folder,
+3. Change **ReferencePath** in **ttdt\ttdt.csproj.user** to point to your **Steam\steamapps\common\SpaceEngineers\Bin64\** folder,
-4. Set build to **Release** and compile the solution in Visual Studio,
+4. Open the solution in Visual Studio, set build to **Release** and compile it,
 5. Copy **ttdt.dll** into **Steam\steamapps\common\SpaceEngineers\Bin64\** directory.

 # Acknowledgements